tokyo2006/rmk-gui/README.md

 ## Features

-- Based on Rust and Tauri 2 frameworks.
+- Based on Rust and Tauri2 frameworks.
 - Concise and modern user interface.
 - Support for Windows, macOS, and Linux.